vasemkin/zk-vote/README.md

     ZK-->>ZK: store the commitment in zk tree
-    PJ->>ZK: zk proof for the commitment + score ZK-->>ZK: any calculations with the given score note left of H: Malicious actor only knows that: note left of H: a) the Judge provided a commitment note left of H: b) some random account provided a score H-->ZK: can't dox the judge
+    PJ->>ZK: zk proof for the commitment + score ZK-->>ZK: any calculations with the given score note left of H: Malicious Actor only knows that: note left of H: a) the Judge provided a commitment note left of H: b) some random account provided a score H-->ZK: can't dox the judge
 ```

+## TODOs

+- rename `score` to `meta` for general purpose usage
+- configure circom output to `contracts/circom` or `contracts/verifiers`
+- extract the modified zk tree to it's own repo (e.g `zk-meta-tree`)?
+- think of more use cases for the meta tree

+PRs and forks are welcome!

 ## 🔧 Setting up Local Development